 Lian graduated from Stanford University with a B.A. and M.A. in Psychology and earned her Ph.D. in Clinical Psychology from the University of California, Berkeley.
-She received specialized training in behavior change and in the assessment of individual and team functioning.
-Her post-doctoral fellowship was within the Stanford University School of Medicine, where she worked with couples to optimize relationships.
-She also worked with Stanford athletes on sports performance enhancement and served as a member of the clinician resource team for the San Francisco 49ers.
+Her post-doctoral fellowship was with the Stanford University School of Medicine, where she worked with couples, families, and elite athletes, including the San Francisco 49ers.

 She was a professor and core faculty member in the PGSP-Stanford Psy.D.
-Consortium Doctoral Program in Clinical Psychology from 2013-2019.
+Consortium from 2013-2019.
 During this tenure, she was twice honored by students as Professor of the Year.
-Her research aimed to understand how emotional intelligence and communication skills impact the effectiveness of relationships.
+Her research examined how emotional intelligence and communication skills impact the effectiveness of relationships.
 Her work was featured in media outlets ranging from public radio to pop publications.
-For a decade, she served as an operational advisor to mental health tech start ups (e.g., Two Chairs).
+For a decade, she served as an operational advisor to health tech start ups (e.g., Two Chairs).

-Lian now exclusively practices as an executive coach, reflecting her passion for facilitating the excellence of the extraordinary leaders who shape our technological and sociopolitical landscape.
-She helps founders and executive teams optimize their leadership to achieve peak performance and outcomes.
-She works with leaders across industries at all stages in the entrepreneurial lifecycle, from seed stage to public companies.
+Lian now exclusively practices as an executive coach, reflecting her passion for facilitating the excellence of the extraordinary leaders who shape our technological, sociopolitical, and cultural landscapes.
+She helps founders and executive teams optimize their leadership to achieve peak performance across all stages in the entrepreneurial lifecycle, from seed stage to public companies.
 As the social impact arm of her work, she co-founded Coaching Bold to support leaders in the nonprofit space.

 Selected RESEARCH: